Click on photo to begin

 water directly to the people and farmers already settling along Colorado's front range.

 The Arapaho trail never became more than a thin path in Grand County.
-It is still
+Ancient trees

-off of it to Wheeler Basin has fallen into disrepair and neglect.
-Huge trees felled
+The side arm from Coyote Park heading towards Wheeler Basin has fallen into disrepair and neglect.

 There is no easy or moderate way in or out.
 The photo sequence that you'll follow